DPT – Doctor of Physical Therapy

 Cert ART – Certified Active Release Technique

 Steve’s clinical experience culminates from a variety of settings including the Helen DeVos Children’s Hospital, Holland Aquatic Center, US Department of Veteran Affairs, and the Shelbourne Knee Center.
-This has exposed him to a variety of populations and ability to treat a broad range of conditions.
-He has a special interest in pre/post-surgical rehabilitation, aquatic therapy, and sport related injuries, in particular the overhead athlete and injuries associated with running.
+This has exposed him to a variety of populations and given him the ability to treat a broad range of conditions.
+He has a special interest in pre/post-surgical rehabilitation and sport-related injuries, in particular the overhead athlete and injuries associated with running.
 He is certified for functional movement screens via the Selective Functional Movement Assessment.
 He is a preferred provider for soft tissue mobilization through Graston Technique and Active Release Technique.
 Steve is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
 Additionally, he is a Functional Dry Needling provider.
 Steve is a firm believer in lifetime learning and he is constantly seeking out opportunities to better his practice with the most current research.

 Furthermore, Steve played a key role in establishing and credentialing the University of Wisconsin’s Sports Physical Therapy Residency Program.
 Steve was also greatly involved with the University of Wisconsin’s Physical Therapy Student Pro Bono Clinic, and he would like to continue as a service-oriented member of his community.

-Steve enjoys traveling, playing board games and recreational sports, and spending time with his wife and two sons.
+Steve enjoys traveling, playing board games and recreational sports, and spending time with his wife and three sons.

 University of Wisconsin-Madison 2014